blutrich/AEOGuide/README.md

-# AI Engine Optimization (AEO) vs SEO: Complete Lecture Materials
+# AI Engine Optimization (AEO) vs SEO: Complete guide

 This repository contains comprehensive materials for a C-level executive lecture on AI Engine Optimization (AEO) versus traditional SEO, including how AI search engines work and how to optimize content for ChatGPT, Google AI Overviews, and Perplexity.